 Sample sections of the manual can be accessed via the links here.
 Note that the data in these samples is deliberately NOT CURRENT and is INCOMPLETE.
 They should not be used in lieu of an official version obtained by subscription.
-The samples are included only to illustrate what is provided via this option and option 3, below.
+These samples are included only to illustrate what is provided via this option.

 Results Analysis and Feedback